emilysmiddleton/advent-of-code-2019/src/day10/day10.md

 ## Data Modelling

-We used a grid - an array of arrays - in day 8; we'll do the same here.
+We can use the coordinate object we introduced on day 3.
-To simplify later code, we can make this an array of booleans: true if that spot contains an asteroid, false otherwise.
+We don't need to keep track of the whole grid, just a list of coordinates where there is an asteroid.

 ## Parsing the input

-For each line, use `split` to turn into an array and then map each character to a boolean.
+For each line, use `split` to turn into an array, and create a coordinate for each point there is a `#`.

 ## Part 1